 E Renal failure

-Type I hypersensitivity responses of the immune system are accompanied by eosinophilia.
-An appropriate, useful type I response would most likely be directed against which of the following?
+A hypersensitivity response of the immune system is noted to be stimulated by release of IL-4 and IL-5.
+This is accompanied by eosinophilia.
+This response is most likely be directed against which of the following?

 A Amyloid protein

 D Inhaled dusts

 E Liver flukes

 A 54-year-old woman has noted that during the past month her fingers become pale and painful upon exposure to cold.
 On exam she has mild dyspnea, but no wheezing.
 Her blood pressure is 170/110 mm Hg.
 Her antinuclear antibody test is positive with a titer of 1:256 and a nucleolar pattern.
 Her serum urea nitrogen is 15 mg/dL with creatinine of 1.1 mg/dL.
 Which of the following autoimmune diseases is she most likely to have?

 A Discoid lupus erythematosus (DLE)

 D Sjogren's syndrome (SS)

 Twelve hours after going on a hike through dense foliage, a 40-year-old man notices a slightly raised and tender irregular reddish rash on one forearm that was not covered by clothing.
 This rash gradually increases in intensity for 2 days and then fades away after two weeks.
 Which of the following forms of immunologic hypersensitivity is most likely demonstrated in this patient?